pubstack/pubstack.github.io/_posts/2016-07-02-ssh-multi-hop-tripleo.md

 ---
 layout: post
-title: "How to connect from your local machine to the TripleO overcloud horizon dashboard"
+title: "Connecting from your local machine to the TripleO overcloud horizon dashboard"
 categories:
   - blog